Quick and dirty takeaways:

-- Targets mainly the glutes, so you don’t need to worry about overtraining the legs.
-However, I would still do this workout at least two days apart from your leg day to avoid any over-training.
+- I recommend doing this workout at least two days apart from your leg day to avoid any overtraining or training through soreness.

-The number one downside is there is a limit to how far the exercises in the video will take you in terms of growth.
-Shaping your glutes is one thing, growing larger glutes is another.
-If you were born with a flat butt like me, you won’t want to stop at a toned ass, you’ll want to grow a real ass.
+The main downside to the series is the limit to how far the exercises will take you in terms of growth.
+Firming your glutes is one thing, developing them maximally is another.
+If you were born with a flat butt, as I was, you won’t want to stop at toned glutes, you’ll want to grow a real butt.
 This video won’t give you that.
-If you have experience with weight training and building muscle, you likely know the need to progressively add weight in order to encourage growth.
+If you have experience with weight training and building muscle, you likely know the need to progressively add weight/resistance regularly to encourage maximal growth.
 This is called Progressive Overload.
-Well, the Butt Bible is designed as living room workout.
-Weights are used but are limited and lightweight.
-There is no mention or instruction to add more weight to maximize growth.
-And that’s OK, we wouldn’t expect that from a home workout either way.
-That is one of the major pitfalls with any home workout routine, most are only good for beginner’s goals.
+The Butt Bible makes no mention or instruction to add more weight to maximize growth.
+The series is designed as a living room workout.
+Weights are used but limitedly and with lightweight.
+This is one of the major pitfalls with any home workout routine, most are only good for beginner’s goals.
 The Butt Bible falls into this category.

-The series crept its way out of the butt arena and into other muscle groups.
-I think these routines were included because the average woman who buys the DVD, may not know what to do for her upper body as well.
+The series also creeps its way out of the butt arena and into other muscle groups.
+I think these routines were included because the average woman buying a home workout video series, may not know what to do for her upper body in addition to her glutes.
 However, I don’t need an upper body routine.
-I already have a split schedule with upper body routines that work for me.
-I just wanted the Butt Bible.
+I already have a split schedule that works for me.
+I just wanted The Butt Bible.
+For this reason, a small portion of the total DVD (or digital streaming) series was relevant to me.

-Aside from the minor cons, the series is worth a try as an introduction to real, targeted glute exercises … because squats are not the guaranteed way to build your glutes.
+Outside of the aforementioned minor cons, the series is worth a try as an introduction to targeted glute exercises … because squats are not a guaranteed way to build your glutes, as the myth states.